InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: Experiments

-\textbf{Benchmark.} HealthBench~\cite{arora2025healthbench} is an open-ended medical benchmark from OpenAI with 5k full consultation cases.
-It includes HealthBench-Hard, a particularly challenging subset of 1k cases designed to test the limits of even state-of-the-art general-purpose models.
-We therefore focus our core experiments on this demanding benchmark (Healthbench-Hard) to provide a rigorous validation of our approach.
+\textbf{Benchmark.} HealthBench~\cite{arora2025healthbench} is an open-ended medical benchmark from OpenAI with 5k multi-turn medical consultations.
+It includes HealthBench-Hard, a highly challenging subset of 1k cases specifically curated to stress-test state-of-the-art general-purpose models.
+Consequently, we focus our core experiments on the HealthBench-Hard subset to rigorously evaluate our proposed method.

-\textbf{Baselines.} To revisit the often-overlooked potential of compact models in complex clinical reasoning, we select Qwen3-4B-Instruct-2507~\cite{yang2025qwen3} as our base model.
-This choice allows us to systematically investigate the efficacy of our method in enhancing smaller LLMs without relying on excessive model scale.
-We then design a comprehensive suite of experiments to probe performance limits and highlight the capabilities of this compact model.
-Additionally, we use Qwen3-30B-Instruct-2507~\cite{yang2025qwen3} as the judge model for rubrics evaluation within the ORBIT training pipeline.
+\textbf{Baselines.} We select Qwen3-4B-Instruct-2507~\cite{yang2025qwen3} as our base model to investigate rubric-guided RL in compact LLMs without requiring excessively large models.
+We employ Qwen3-30B-A3B-Instruct-2507~\cite{yang2025qwen3} (hereafter Qwen3-30B-Instruct) as the judge model in the core experiments to perform rubric evaluations within the ORBIT training pipeline.

-\textbf{Hardware settings.} To ensure a fair comparison, we maintain a consistent batch size across all methods for each task.
-All experiments were conducted on a cluster of eight NVIDIA H800 GPUs, each with 80 GB of memory.
-Four GPUs were allocated to training the primary models, while the remaining four were dedicated to running the evaluation model with generated rubrics.
+\textbf{Hardware settings.} To enable fair comparisons, we maintain consistent batch sizes across all methods and tasks.
+All experiments are conducted on a cluster of eight NVIDIA H800 (80GB) GPUs.
+Four GPUs are used to train the primary models, while the remaining four run the evaluation model for rubric evaluation.